 East Lake’s front and back nines will be reversed for the TOUR Championship, providing significantly more drama on the finishing holes compared to previous tournaments.
 The final five holes, in particular, will present more potential for lead changes and risk-reward opportunities.
 The 18th hole is now a challenging par 5 rather than a long par 3.

-PGA TOUR officials said the enhanced broadcast is the result of renewal agreements lifting Southern Company and Coca-Cola to the elite designation of Proud Partners of the TOUR Championship, a distinction reserved for golf’s biggest events.
-The agreement secures
+PGA TOUR officials said the enhanced broadcast is the result of renewal agreements lifting Southern Company and

 The top 30 players in FedExCup points after the BMW Championship qualify for the TOUR Championship, the finale of the PGA TOUR Playoffs for the FedExCup.
 FedExCup points are reset prior to the TOUR Championship, setting the stage for a shootout as all 30 players in the field will have a mathematical chance of winning the FedExCup with a victory.